rubenwardy/minetest_modding_book/_en/advmap/biomesdeco.md

 shared between two areas, compared to the length shared with other areas, will tell you how frequently two biomes are likely to be found next to each other.

-A Voronoi diagram can reveal:

-* Where biomes that should border each other do not.
-* Where biomes that should not border each other do.
+A Voronoi diagram can reveal where biomes that should border each other do not, and where biomes that should not border each other do.

-It can also give a general insight into how common biomes will be in-game, with larger and more central biomes being more common than smaller biomes and biomes that are located on the outer edge of the diagram.
+It can also give a general insight into how common biomes will be in-game, with larger and more central biomes being more common than smaller biomes or biomes that are located on the outer edge of the diagram.